lydiaYchen/DDL24Spring/README.md

 ##  5. :dart: Grading policy

-This course has no final exam, instead the grade is largely determined through three components:
+This grade of this course is largely determined through three components:

 1. Lab assignment (30%): 3 individual lab assignment, due in week 4, 8, 12.

 2. Group project (70%): group project report (60%) and presentation (10%).
 The goal is to reproduce a paper and propose an algorithm to extend the paper.
    - There will be an initial proposal in week 5,
    - The interim discussion with each team in week 9.
-   - The final report will be due in week 13, and 20 minutes presentation in week 14 as well.
+   - The final report will be due in the last week, and 20 minutes presentation in the last week as well.

 **All assessment items (homework, and projects reports) have to be submitted via ILIAS.**